unicornist/todo-mvc-react-redux-graphql/README.md

-# todo-mvc-react-redux-graphql
-A simple Todo MVC with React/Redux and GraphQL/Apollo
+# Todo MVC with React/Redux and GraphQL/Apollo